Written by Richard Perry

 Premium Account

-3. Portfolio size – needs to be greater than $500,000.
+3. Portfolio Size – its size should be greater than $500,000.

 Account Types

-• Standard and Professional accounts available
+• Standard and Professional accounts are available.

-• No zero spread accounts
+• No STP/ECN accounts with zero spreads.

-• Trading fees – spreads, commissions and overnight financing charges
+• Trading Fees – spreads, commissions, and overnight financing charges.

-Costs/feesWhat is this?with AvaTrade?
+Costs/feesWhat is this?With AvaTrade?

 TRADING FEES

-Spreads are also fixed
+Spreads are also fixed.

-CommissionA flat fee paid per positionZero commission
+CommissionA flat fee paid upon opening and closing a positionZero commissions

-Financing chargesThe cost of holding a position open overnightStandard formula
+Financing ChargesThe cost of holding open positions overnight after the trading day endsStandard formula

 NON-TRADING FEES